dortania/GPU-Buyers-Guide/README.md

 Things to remember:

 * macOS does not support either SLI, Crossfire or GPUs will multiple main cores(like the Radeon Pro Duo).
-Tjis may change with the release of the Radeon Pro Vega II Duo in the Mac Pro
+This may change with the release of the Radeon Pro Vega II Duo in the Mac Pro
 * Getting audio through HDMI/DisplayPort may require extra work with both AppleALC.kext and some other IO-REG edits
 * GPU Overclocking is limited to Vega 10 GPUs with [PyVega](https://github.com/corpnewt/PyVega)
-* Running a supported GPU with an unsupported GPU can have wierd concequences as unsupported GPUs run offf VESA drivers which have the issue in whcih it can break sleep and other functions in macOS.
+* Running a supported GPU with an unsupported GPU can have weird consequences as unsupported GPUs run off VESA drivers which have the issue in which it can break sleep and other functions in macOS.
 Please refer to the [Disabling unsupported GPUs Guide](https://www.reddit.com/r/hackintosh/comments/bu1wf8/how_to_disable_your_unsupported_gpu_for_macos/) for more info

 # AMD GPUs

 **Vega 20 series Highest Supported OS: Current/Catalina**

 So all Vega based GPUs are natively supported in macOS with Vega 20 GPUs starting in Mojave.
-While natively supported, it's recommended to still have WhateverGreen.kext installed as this helps with proper framebuffer connectins and fixes other odd issues like proper ACPI mapping and such
+While natively supported, it's recommended to still have WhateverGreen.kext installed as this helps with proper framebuffer connections and fixes other odd issues like proper ACPI mapping and such

 Supported Cards: